scds/rdm-best-practices/topics/3-security-and-storage.md

 ## Research Data Storage Finder Tool

-McMaster provides a research data storage finder tool online which is an interactive tool to help you find, compare, and get access to different storage solutions depending on risk, volume, and other needs.
+McMaster provides a research data storage finder tool online, which is an interactive tool to help you find, compare, and get access to different storage solutions depending on risk, volume, and other needs.

 You can access this tool at <https://rdm.mcmaster.ca/finder>.